-Spirulina is thought to be one of the most nutritionally complete foods out there.
+Spirulina is thought to be one of the most complete nutritional supplements.
 It contains vitamins A, B, C, E, and K, as well as the minerals potassium, calcium, chromium, copper, iron and magnesium.
 It is also rich in chlorophyll, polysaccharides, sulfolipids, and glycolipids.

 Due to the high amounts of Vitamin B2, B6 and selenium, spirulina is great for metabolism and energy levels, while promoting immunity and protecting from cell damage.
 Compared to chlorella, spirulina has more protein and is higher in antioxidants.

 However, both microalgae are also low in fats and sugars but high in proteins, idoine, iron, chlorophyll and carotenoids.
 They are both very suitable for those who are vegan and vegetarian and need to boost their nutritional intake.
 Moreover, you only need a few grams of powdered spirulina or chlorella to add to your nutrients levels.
 They both also can be easily added to your daily breakfast smoothie for better intake.

 Although they both seem highly beneficial for us, spirulina does offer higher levels of phytochemicals that can help lower the risk of cancer and boosting of the immune system.
 In contrast, chlorella is better known for detoxifying your system.

 Chlorella’s Secret Weapon - Chlorella Growth Factor